younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

     </figure><br />
 <br/>
 3. Configure the pipeline on GitLab.
-<br>&nbsp&nbsp&nbsp&nbsp a.
+<br />&emsp;&nbsp;a.
 Create .gitlab-ci.yml in a test pipeline in the GitLab Editor.
-<br>&nbsp&nbsp&nbsp&nbsp b.
+<br />&emsp;          b.
 Copy the contents of gitlab-pipeline-template.yml and configure the following:
-<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp i.
+<br>.            i.
 Set any tags required to identify the GitLab runner you wish to run your pipeline, e.g. ship_docker.
-<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp ii.
+<br>             ii.
 Replace <some registry> with the URL to docker image.
-<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp iii.
+<br>             iii.
 Edit the accessibility scan parameters with the type of scan you want to run:
   <figure style="text-align: center">
       <img src="/assets/img/purple-hats-fig-3.png" width="70%" height="70%" />
 	      <figcaption>Fig 3: Scanning with the Gitlab Editor.</figcaption>
     </figure><br />
-<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp iv.
+<br>.            iv.
 Commit the changes to GitLab.
 <br>
-<br>&nbsp&nbsp&nbsp&nbsp c.
+<br>         c.
 Check to see if the pipeline starts by navigating to your project > CI/CD > Jobs.
 You will then see the job complete, and the following:
-<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp i.
+<br>            i.
 A summary of total issue count and issue breakdown will be in the job log.
-<br>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp ii.
+<br>.            ii.
 A generated Purple HATS report can be downloaded at “Job artefacts” panel on the right panel as shown in the screenshot below.
   <figure style="text-align: center">
       <img src="/assets/img/purple-hats-fig-4.png" width="70%" height="70%" />
 	      <figcaption>Fig 4: A screenshot of the GitLab pipeline running an accessibility scan.</figcaption>